-Our choice is to label the blocks in the order of their smallest element.
-The $n$-coalescent is then described by the family $(B_i(t), t \geq 0, i \in \N)$ of its ordered blocks at time $t$: $B_1(t)$ is the block containing $1$, $B_2(t)$ is the block containing the smallest integer not in $B_1(t)$ (if any) $\ldots$ The largest $i$ such that $B_i(t)$ is non-empty is then the number of blocks in the $n$-coalescent, denoted by $X^{n}(t)$.
-For instance, for the $7$-coalescent depicted on figure \ref{picture00}, we have $X^7(s)=5$ and:
+The blocks in a partition of $\{1,\ldots,n\}$ may be ordered according to their smallest element.
+With this ordering, the $n$-coalescent is described by a family $(B_i(t), t \geq0, i \in\mathbb{N})$, where $B_1(t)$ is the block containing $1$ at time $t$, $B_2(t)$ is the block containing the smallest integer not in $B_1(t)$ at time $t$ (if any) $\ldots\,$.
+The largest~$i$ such that $B_i(t)$ is nonempty is the number of blocks in the $n$-coalescent, denoted by $X^{n}(t)$.
+For instance, for the $7$-coalescent depicted on Figure~\ref{picture00}, we have $X^7(s)=5$ and:

-This leads to the following alternative description of the coalescent as a family of (coalescing) maps.
-For each $i \in \{1,\ldots,n\}$, and $t \geq 0$, there exists a unique integer $j$ such that $i \in B_{j}(t)$ and we then set $i(t)=j$.
-The random map $t \mapsto i(t)$ is non-increasing, starts at $i(0)=i$ and terminates at $1$.
+Alternatively, we may view the $n$-coalescent as a family of (coalescing) maps.
+For each $i \in\{1,\ldots,n\}$, and $t \geq0$, there exists a unique integer $j$ such that $i \in B_{j}(t)$ and we then set $i(t)=j$.
+The random map $t \mapsto i(t)$ is nonincreasing, starts at $i(0)=i$ and terminates at $1$.
 Furthermore, if two functions $i(t)$ started at different points meet, then they coincide at each further time.
-Figure \ref{picture00} describes the collection of the maps $i(t)$ started at $i \in \{1,\ldots,7\}$.
-Notice that a function $i(t)$ not only decreases when the block labelled $i(t)$ takes part to a coalescence, but also when at least two blocks with lower label take part to a coalescence.
+Figure~\ref{picture00} describes the collection of the maps $i(t)$ started at $i \in\{1,\ldots,7\}$.
+Notice that a function $i(t)$ not only decreases when the block labelled $i(t)$ takes part in a coalescence, but also when at least two blocks with lower label take part in a coalescence.

-Also, adding more and more functions $t\to i(t)$ starting at $8$, $9$, $10$, $\ldots$ allows to define the $n$-coalescents in a coupled way, hereafter referred to as the natural coupling.
-This coupling allows to define the coalescent started from an infinite number of blocks, simply called the coalescent in the following, or the $\Lambda$-coalescent if we need to stress on the measure $\Lambda(dx)$.
+It is possible to couple the $n$-coalescents for distinct values of $n$, in such a way that the $n$-coalescent is the restriction of the $(n+1)$-coalescent to the first $n$ integers (this is shown by the Poisson construction below).
+This coupling, that we will call the natural coupling, allows to define the coalescent started from an infinite number of blocks, simply called the coalescent, or the $\Lambda$-coalescent if there is a need to stress on the measure $\Lambda(dx)$.